deejaygraham/deejaygraham.github.io/src/content/posts/2025-04-02-if-at-first-you-dont-fail.md

 ought to have been an obvious defect.

+## Other Reasons

+Of course, there are any number of reasons why a test or tests may show as working when they aren't in fact running.
+Such as:

+- You forgot to save the file
+- You forgot to add a test attribute (if required
+- You are working in one branch/folder and testing another
+- You didn't add an assertion to the code
+- You need to compile the code and you forgot
+- The test is being filtered out

 ## How to Fail

 There are a couple of strategies to force a test failure so that you can be sure, or at least increase your chances, that you are testing